For those who wear Stoic armor against the world of Absurd,

 I. COSMOS & CONDITION

 It operates by cause and effect, not justice.
-Higher powers, if they exist, are unknowable and irrelevant to how we must live.
+Higher powers, if they exist, are unknowable and practically irrelevant to how we must live.
 The death of God13 is the fundamental starting point of all other moral and philosophical considerations.

 2. Humans are not neutral.